linroger/FinanceCompendium/III. Markets and Institutions/Banking/Contemporary Financial Intermediation/Part 06 The Funding of the Bank/Chapter 12 The Deposit Contract Deposit Insurance and Shadow Banking.md

 Capital Asset Pricing Model A model describing how risk is priced in the capital market.
 In particular, it predicts a linear relationship between the expected return on a security and its systematic risk factor (defined as "beta," the ratio of the covariance of the return on the security with that of the market to the variance of the market return).

-# INTRODUCTION
+## INTRODUCTION

 In earlier chapters, we focused on the asset side of the balance sheet for depository institutions.
 We now shift to the liability side.
 Although depository institutions have a wide variety of liabilities, in this chapter we will concentrate on different types of deposits, since this source of funding dominates for depository institutions.
-For example, at the end of the first quarter of 2018, U.S. banks had  \$17.53 trillion in assets, financed with\$ 13.53 trillion in deposits.
+For example, at the end of the first quarter of 2018, U.S. banks had  \$17.53 trillion in assets, financed with \$13.53 trillion in deposits.
 After covering depository institutions, we will discuss how institutions fund themselves in the shadow-banking system.

 In the United States, the terms "bank deposits" and "deposit insurance" are almost inseparable.
 Yet, it is essential to distinguish the issues raised by the deposit contract per se from those related to deposit insurance.
 Thus, we will first discuss the deposit contract without the insurance aspect.
 We will then discuss "liability management", which is the process of managing the bank's net interest margin, that is, the difference between the asset revenues and the liability costs, expressed as a fraction of total assets.
 This will be followed by an analysis of deposit insurance.
 Having previously discussed the uninsured deposit contract, we will be able to see how governmental deposit insurance alters the deposit contract, and the behaviors of deposit takers.

 We doubt that anyone remains to be convinced about the importance of deposit insurance-related issues.
 The increasing frequency of financial crises and the economic disruptions they have caused seem to reinforce the need for safety nets that reassure savers that they need not worry about the safety of the money they deposit in banks.
 This is because if they were worried, they would be more prone to take their money out at the first sign of trouble, which would then make the whole system vulnerable to runs on banks caused by rumors and unsubstantiated innuendos.
 Nonetheless, deposit insurance is not without its detractors.
 The main criticism is that the safety net it provides creates a moral hazard because depositors have little incentive to take the trouble to exert market discipline on the bank if it is taking excessive risk or making other imprudent choices.
 Many have blamed deposit insurance and greed for the S&L crisis and the widespread banking failures of the 1980s.<sup>1</sup> While this seems to be accepted, it is more difficult to explain why we have deposit insurance, and in particular, why we have the kind of deposit contract that seems to make federal insurance desirable.
 Discussions of these issues figure prominently in this chapter.
 What is unfortunate is that the S&L crisis was, to a great extent, avoidable, and the regulatory reforms that followed the crisis made sense well before the crisis occurred.
 As early as 1977, academic publications made the point that federally insured depository institutions had powerful incentives to take asset risk that was excessive from a

 social welfare standpoint, and that capital regulation, as it existed then, by itself was incapable of controlling these incentives, so that a fundamental reform of regulation was necessary.
 Some might argue, however, that our historical experience (particularly since the advent of federal deposit insurance, following the Great Depression) did not prepare us for the systemic shocks like the S&L crisis.
 In the post-1933 period, extremely low bank failure rates made banking a rather unusual industry.
 So another puzzle is: Why the rash of failures did not occur prior to the 1980s?
 It turns out that the empirical and theoretical research on which this chapter is based provides valuable insights into the timing of financial crises, and leads us to conclude that, despite our comfortable post-Depression experience, we should have foreseen many of the things that happened.

 The regulatory reforms put in place after the S&L crisis of the 1980s, especially those dealing with capital requirements for depository institutions and regulatory forbearance, have served the purpose of increasing the safety and soundness of the depository banking industry fairly well, at least for the smaller institutions that were at the center of the S&L crisis.
 However, since 2000, massive consolidation in the banking sector and the explosive growth of the shadow-banking system, due in no small measure to the burgeoning popularity of securitization of a growing number of assets, were creating all sorts of risks that banking regulators seemed unprepared for.
 Also very fragile funding structures and high leverage became prevalent.
 A major part of this lack of regulatory oversight had to do with the fact that most of the shadow-banking institutions – brokerage house, money market mutual funds, investment banks, asset-backed securities conduits and the like – are not depository institutions and hence not covered by deposit insurance and banking supervisors, but under the purview of the Securities and Exchange Commission (SEC).
 However, the subprime crisis of 2007–2009 originated in the United States in the shadow-banking sector.
 Many of the institutions that became financially distressed as a result of the crisis – like AIG and Bear Sterns – were interconnected with many other institutions – including depository institutions – through swap contracts and other arrangements, and the opaqueness of these institutions and their arrangements meant that regulatory bodies like the Federal Reserve and the Treasury Department could not determine with certainty the consequences of allowing them to fail.
 Further complicating matters, ever-expanding bank holding companies were increasingly conducting shadow banking activities.
 Thus, even though these were not necessarily deposit-insured institutions, the Federal Reserve stepped in with unprecedented forms of assistance to forestall the failures of many of these institutions.
 These events will be discussed in greater depth in Chapter 14, which is devoted to the 2007–2009 financial crisis, but for now we note that the crisis was a rude awakening in that we have now come to appreciate that institutions can not only be too big to fail, but also "too interconnected to fail," and that systemic risk is not just some exogenous shock that comes out of thin air, but rather a consequence of the incentives built into the system, and the responses of individual institutions to those incentives.